 There’s no doubt that Toronto is looking for arms.
 Encouraged by some of the young hurlers who joined the Major League roster throughout this season, the Blue Jays are hoping to acquire additional pitchers and will look to do so via trades and free agency.

-While neither Atkins nor Shapiro would commit to any names that have piqued their interest on the free-agent market, many of the available arms would seemingly be options for the Blue Jays.
+While neither Atkins nor Shapiro have committed to any names that have piqued their interest on the free-agent market, many of the available arms would seemingly be options for the Blue Jays.

 Gerrit Cole is the top free-agent pitcher this winter.
 His asking price is likely to be unpalatable to the Blue Jays, but he’s far from the only one available.
-Also poised for free agency are Madison Bumgarner, Hyun-Jin Ryu, Dallas Keuchel, Zack Wheeler, Jake Odorizzi, Kyle Gibson, Rick Porcello, Tanner Roark and Alex Wood.
+Other free agents include Madison Bumgarner, Hyun-Jin Ryu, Dallas Keuchel, Zack Wheeler, Jake Odorizzi, Kyle Gibson, Rick Porcello, Tanner Roark and Alex Wood.

 “We would be open to taking on salary in the right circumstance, if that was a way to make our team better.
 And that flexibility is a strength of ours.
 That comes from one, the nature of our roster and how it’s currently constructed, and then two, having flexibility from the support of the fan base.”